Learn about the fascinating creatures living in our rocky intertidal pools from local experts at one of our free public Tide Pool Exploriences.

 Weather and ocean conditions can be unpredictable on the Oregon Coast.
 Please be mindful and practice beach safety during the Tide Pool Exploriences.
 Always face the ocean, be wary of beach logs and debris, protect wildlife habitat, and keep small children and animals near you at all times.

 Discover Lincoln City's Exploriences program, a series of free, hands-on learning events led by local experts.
 Not only will you enjoy a richer experience during your visit, you'll also be eligible to get some "members only" benefits.
 Check out all of our Exploriences.

 There are several great places to explore tidepools in Lincoln City.
-To learn more about tide pool locations and the sea life that inhabits them, please visit our Tide Pool page or give us a call at 541-996-1274.
+To learn more about tide pool locations and the sea life that inhabits them, please visit our Tide Pool page.

 Our local experts will guide you through your experience.
 You bring your sense of adventure; they bring years of experience.

 Fawn Custer brings her 25-plus years of teaching experience to this year’s Tide Pool Exploriences.
-She earned a BS in Science Education, a BS in Biological Sciences, a MS in Environmental Education and a MS in Integrated Sciences with postgraduate courses in learning behavior and free choice learning.
-Fawn is the Volunteer Coordinator for CoastWatch, a division of the Oregon Shores Conservation Coalition, working with over 1,300 volunteers along the Oregon Coast to educate students about marine science around the region.
+She earned a BS in Science Education, a BS in Biological Sciences, an MS in Environmental Education, and an MS in Integrated Sciences with postgraduate courses in learning behavior and free-choice learning.
+Fawn is the former Volunteer Coordinator and current Citizen Science Trainer for CoastWatch, a division of the Oregon Shores Conservation Coalition, working with over 1,300 volunteers along the Oregon Coast to educate students about marine science around the region.
 She is an active member of the Northwest Aquatic and Marine Educators and the Oregon Science Teachers Association.
 In her spare time, she loves exploring the Oregon Coast with her family.

 For more information about CoastWatch, and to become a volunteer, please visit OregonShores.org.